cerebro-data/external-docs/ClientIntegration.md

 ### HiveServer2/Beeline/hive cli
 HiveServer2 provides a service to run SQL.

- The original hive shell ('hive') is not supported.
+The original hive shell ('hive') is also supported.

 From the user's point of view, they simply connect to HS2 as always.
 HS2 in fact is not provided by Cerebro and clients talk to the same HS2 without directly